Imperial Japanese Navy in World War II: Last Sortie

 The force departed Tokuyama on April 6 at 16:00.
 At 04:00 on April 7, the Japanese force passed the Ōsumi Peninsula into the open ocean heading south from Kyūshū.
 The force had defensive formation, with Yahagi leading Yamato and the eight destroyers deployed in a ring around the two larger ships, with each ship 1500 m from each other and proceeding at 20 kn.
 At 09:00, the destroyer Asashimo developed engine trouble and dropped out of line.
 At 11:15 the force turned southwest towards Okinawa.
 However, 15 minutes later the Japanese were sighted by American reconnaissance aircraft.
 All catapult aircraft on board the warships were ordered back to Kyūshū.

 At 12:32 some 175 mi south of Kyūshū, the force was attacked by large numbers of American carrier aircraft.
 The waves of aircraft were continuous.
-The Yahagi, Hamakaze, and Isokaze were battered by torpedoes and bombs and were sunk.
-The Yamato suffered heavy damage and by 14:05 she started to list.
-A final torpedo forced the ship to list further and caused an explosion which sent smoke billowing upwards and sank her.
+Yahagi, Hamakaze and Isokaze were battered by torpedoes and bombs and sunk.
+Yamato suffered heavy damage and by 14:05 she started to list.
+A final torpedo forced her to list further and caused an explosion which sent smoke billowing upwards, sinking her.
 Asashimo fell behind and was also sunk.
-Four destroyers, Fuyuzuki, Suzutsuki, Yukikaze and Hatsushimo managed to return to Sasebo.
+Four destroyers (Fuyuzuki, Suzutsuki, Yukikaze and Hatsushimo) managed to return to Sasebo.
 A total of 3,665 men were lost.